Current Appointment: Assistant Professor, Charles E. Via, Jr. Department of Civil and Environmental Engineering Virginia Tech, Blacksburg, VA, USA

 Biography of Dr. Hasnine

-Dr. Md Sami Hasnine is an Assistant Professor in the Department of Civil and Environmental Engineering at Howard University.
+Dr. Md Sami Hasnine is an Assistant Professor in the Charles E. Via, Jr. Department of Civil and Environmental Engineering at Virginia Tech.
 Dr. Hasnine’s research is at the intersection of transportation engineering, econometrics, data science, and psychology – how human behavior is connected to transportation decision-making.
 He builds mathematical models to develop smart, sustainable cities to reduce emissions and energy consumption.
-Dr. Hasnine’s research also includes the impact of connected and automated vehicles (CAV) on individuals’ day-to-day lifestyles.
-Dr. Hasnine dreams of bringing fiction to future reality by being profoundly dedicated to various Urban Air Mobility (UAM) projects for different USA cities.

-Dr. Hasnine is a trailblazer in diversity, equity, and inclusion (DEI) initiatives.
-During his postdoctoral tenure at MIT, Dr. Hasnine developed a DEI model, which was later followed by other educational institutions at home and abroad.
-He is involved with many diversity, equity, and inclusion (DEI) initiatives, where he shows significant skills in promoting diversity, equity, and inclusion.
-He aims to understand and help those from underdeveloped and under-served communities by going very deep on a grassroots level.
 Dr. Hasnine is a member of the Standing Committee on Transportation Demand Management (AEP60) (previously ABE50) of the Transportation Research Board (TRB), National Academies of Sciences, Engineering, and Medicine.
 Dr. Hasnine was the president of the University of Toronto chapter of the Institute of Transportation Engineers (ITE) for two years and a former Canadian Traffic Bowl Champion (2014).
-Dr. Hasnine received many awards and fellowships, including the Amazon Research Award (2023), the Natural Sciences and Engineering Research Council of Canada (NSERC) Postdoctoral Fellowship (2019), and NSERC Postgraduate Scholarships – Doctoral (PGS D) (2017).
+Dr. Hasnine received many awards and fellowships, including the Amazon Research Award (2023), VIP Curricular Advancement Award (2023), the Natural Sciences and Engineering Research Council of Canada (NSERC) Postdoctoral Fellowship (2019), and NSERC Postgraduate Scholarships – Doctoral (PGS D) (2017).

 Twitter LinkedIn Google Scholar ResearchGate